kolan72/PoliNorError/README.md

 Furthermore, with the `PolicyCollection` :

 - You can call the `BuildCollectionHandlerFor(commonDelegate)`  method to obtain the `IPolicyDelegateCollectionHandler(<T>)` interface and pass it somewhere as a dependency injection parameter.
 - If you want to create a `PolicyDelegateCollection` based on the collection of policies you just created, for example, to handle other delegates, you can call the `ToPolicyDelegateCollection(commonDelegate)` method.
 Each element of the new collection will consist of a common delegate `commonDelegate` and one of the policies that have been added to `PolicyCollection` object.

+The `PolicyCollection` class has the same options for filtering errors and adding `PolicyResult` handlers as the `PolicyDelegateCollection` class.

 ### Calling Func and Action delegates in a resilient manner